cscannell-inacloud/Microsoft-Teams-Docs/teams/setup.md

 	!["Screenshot of the services listed under settings, with the Teams service selected"](images/setup_enable_teams.png)

-## Enable side-loading of your bots
+## Enable sideloading of bots and tabs

-To develop and test bots, you need to enable bots in Microsoft Teams, and also enable bots to be side loaded.
+To develop and test bots and tabs, you need to enable bots in Microsoft Teams, and also enable bots and tabs to be side loaded.

 1. [Sign in to Office 365](https://login.microsoftonline.com) with your work or school account.
 2. Select **Admin** to go to the Office 365 Admin Center.